 \subsection{The weak topology}

-A \emph{hyperplane} of $\overline\H$ is a non-empty intersection of $\overline{\H}$ with a linear hyperplane.
-A \emph{closed half-space} of $\overline{\H}$ is the intersection of $\overline{\H}$ and a linear closed half-space of the Hilbert space $\mathcal{H}$.
+A \emph{hyperplane} of $\overline\H$ is a non-empty intersection of $\overline{\H}$ with a linear hyperplane of the Hilbert space $\mathcal{H}$.
+A \emph{closed half-space} of $\overline{\H}$ is the intersection of $\overline{\H}$ and a linear closed half-space.
 An \emph{open half-space} of $\overline{\H}$ is the complement of a closed half-space.
 Let us endow $\overline{\H}$ with the coarsest topology such that closed half-spaces are closed.
 This topology $\mathscr{T}_c$ is introduced in \cite[Example 19]{MR2219304}.
 It is proved that $\overline{\H}$ is a compact Hausdorff space.
-In the ball model $\overline{\D}$, a closed half-space corresponds (via $f^{-1}$) to the intersection of $\overline{\D}$ with some affine closed half-space of $\mathcal{H}_+$ and thus the topology $\mathscr{T}_c$ coincides with the weak topology of this closed unit ball of the Hilbert space $\mathcal{H}_+$.
+In the ball model $\overline{\D}$, a closed half-space corresponds (via $f^{-1}$) to the intersection of $\overline{\D}$ with some affine closed half-space of $\mathcal{H}_-$ and thus the topology $\mathscr{T}_c$ coincides with the weak topology of this closed unit ball of the Hilbert space $\mathcal{H}_-$.
 In particular, it is metrizable.
 Thus we will call $\mathscr{T}_c$ the \emph{weak topology} on $\overline{\H}$.

 \begin{rem} Since $\H$ is a subspace of $\mathcal{H}$, one can also endow it with the restriction of the weak topology on $\mathcal{H}$.
 Let us denote by $\mathscr{T}'$ this topology.
 Since $\cosh(d(x,y))=(x,y)=\langle x,Jy\rangle$, a sequence of $\H$ which is $\mathscr{T}'$-convergent in $\H$ is actually strongly convergent. \end{rem}